Go to: VanIsle 1200 Home

 Terrain: Approximately 9100 metres (30,000 feet) of total elevation gain.
 The route is undulating … that means there are few flat stretches, particularly north of Campbell River!
 There are only 3 significant climbs in each direction.
 Heading North out of Victoria, the rider climbs the scenic Malahat which rises approximately 300 metres (1100 feet) over about 10k (6 miles), the steepest grade is about 7%.
 The other two significant climbs are over the hump between Campbell River and Sayward (about 10k (6 miles) at about 5%; and, finally, the 7-8% climb for about 3k (2 miles) out of Sayward, heading for Woss.
 Bring your camera as there are frequent scenic seaside views between Victoria and Campbell River.

 Empty: Much of the region you are riding through north and west of Campbell River is very sparsely inhabited west coast rain forest.
 Once you leave Campbell River, stores/shops are very far between.
 See your route sheet.
 Yes that's all of them.
-Many more facilities are available on the first and last 250k sections of the route (Victoria to Campbell River.
+Many more facilities are available on the first and last 250k sections of the route (Victoria to Campbell River).

 Water: Only drink water obtained from commercial outlets or at the manned controls.
 You will find streams near the road along the route.
 Please be advised that these streams probably contain giardia, a stomach parasite.
 We recommend that you obtain water at control sites, from known safe sources, or filter your water.
 For more information see BC Health Files

 Wildlife: North of Campbell River, expect to see bears along the route, particularly in the early morning and evening.
 Do Not Feed Or Get Close to the Bears.
 Anywhere along the route, including urban areas, riders may see deer, usually in the early morning or evening.
 Ride cautiously around deer as they are inclined to be erratic when moving, and can leap unexpectedly into the cyclist's path.
 Severe injuries to the rider can ensue.
 Cougars (mountain lions) also travel the woods in both the urban and wilderness areas of Vancouver Island.
 It is unlikely a rider will see one and attacks on humans are rare, but attacks have occurred on Vancouver Island.
+We strongly advise that you avoid sleeping on the side of the road.

 Will food and water be available along the route in addition to at the controls?